cran-task-views/DifferentialEquations/DifferentialEquations.md

     Gould, Tobochnik and Christian, 2016) aims to show physics, math and engineering students how ODE solvers can be made with R's S4 classes.
--   Package `r pkg("sundialr")` provides a way to call the 'CVODE' function from the 'SUNDIALS' C ODE solving library.
-The package requires the ODE to be written as an 'R' or 'Rcpp' function.
 -   The package `r pkg("mrgsolve")` compiles ODEs on the fly and allows shorthand prescription dosing.
 -   The package `r pkg("rxode2")` is similar to